CarsonSun2207/Travas_Pro/README.md

 ### Project  Scope
 1. System flexibility
-    - Line tracking and obstacle avoidance in real-life
+    - Line tracking and obstacle avoidance in real-time
        - The integrated functionalities can be utilised to navigate through complex road conditions especially when pedestrians crossing the road ignoring the traffic light.
        - In a real-life scenario, the programme can be extended to follow a designated road path instead of line track in this project
 2. Driving Safety
-    - At the traffic entrance with a large volume of traffic, our system can greatly control the accident rate after optimization, giving great security to urban traffic
+    - At the road entrance with a large volume of traffic, our system can greatly minimise the accident rate after optimization of traffic management, giving great security to urban traffic
 3. Humanistics
-    - Also, the code has performed outstanding capability to prioritise pedestrians’ lives beyond path-navigating, illustrating great care of humanistic.
+    - Also, the code has performed outstanding capability to prioritise pedestrians’ lives beyond path-navigating, illustrating great care of humanistics.

 ## Hardware Requirements

-- Acquired Raspberry Pi 4B board ×2
+- Raspberry Pi 4B board ×2
-- DC speed reduction motor (DRV8837) ×4
+- DC motor (DRV8837) ×4
 - Rechargeable 18560 Bottom-top battery ×2
 - RFID Reader (RC522)
 - Driver Board (PCA9685PW)
 - Ultrasonic sensor (HC-SR04)
 - Ultrasonic Obstacle Avoidance Module (HC-SR04)
-- Servo (SG90) x2
-- Tracking Sensor
+- Light Tracking Sensor
 - Jumper Wire F/F(4)
 - XH-2.54-5Pin Cable
 - F-F Cables x n